Open Dialogue – Foundation Training

 for NHS and other mental health teams, independent practitioners and peers

 PLEASE NOTE: This training can also be run on an in-house basis in the NHS and other mental health services nationally and internationally.
 For further details, please contact us.

 This programme was at the heart of the development of the Parachute Project in New York City, along with Intentional Peer Support training programmes.
 Clinicians and peers working in mobile crisis teams and respite centres across four of New York’s boroughs undertook the training, led by Volkmar and Petra Hohn, as part of a systematic redevelopment of community mental health services in the city.
-It has been run twice in the UK, including teams from several NHS Trusts, as well as those working in public services internationally, independent practitioners and peers.
+It has been run four times in the UK, including teams from several NHS Trusts, as well as those working in public services internationally, independent practitioners and peers.
+In 2019 it was run on an in-house basis for South West Yorkshire Partnership NHS Foundation Trust.
 It was also the training chosen for the Queensland Peer Supported Open Dialogue project.

 Apply for Training

 To apply for the training as a group please click here.